 In Calendar View, you will be able to see whether a task is completed or not via the indicators on the task bars.
 If a task is complete, you will see a checkmark on the task bar.
 The tasks that are not complete will display an empty checkbox instead.
 For those tasks, you can use the checkbox to complete them and advance them to the final status list column.

 Status lists can be temporarily hidden from TaskRay.
-If you hide a status list, all of the tasks from that list will disappear from all TaskRay All Work views (Kanban, Row, Plan, and Calendar).
-You can view the tasks again if you unhide the list.
+If you filter out a status list, all of the tasks from that list will disappear from all TaskRay All Work views (Kanban, Row, Plan, and Calendar).
+You can view the tasks again if you unhide/remove the filter the list.
+To filter by status list, you can incorporate the TaskRay Task - List field in your org's filter configurations, which you can read more about here: Using Flex Filters.

 Each status list value can be configured to complete a task.
 By default, the Finished status list value is the only one that completes tasks.
 However, you can configure additional status list values to complete tasks by following the steps in this article: Modify Status Lists and Colors.